 The therapy centre has separate but identical male and female areas that mirror each other.
 The comfortable waiting area is centrally located and shared by both sides, with a view of the medical herbs and plants that are growing, as well as the Gujarati mirror and glass artwork that adorns the exterior of the building on the theme of the 'Tree of Life'.
 The earthy red colour of the walls is common in villages here and is traditionally believed to absorb the sun's energy into the building.
 Upon entering the centre, one can meet with the physicians in the consultation room and then proceed to the spacious locker room, located next to the showers and toilets in the treatment section.
 Each side has massage rooms for various types of massage, as well as for specialised Ayurvedic treatments and a large section with individual rooms devoted to specific hydrotherapy treatments: circular and horizontal jets, immersion baths, deluxe underwater massage, colonics, whirlpool jacuzzis and spinal, hip, arm and footbaths.
 The rooms have ample natural light and ventilation for maximum comfort.
 There is also an outdoor color therapy area and mud pack area, followed by a freestanding and traditionally decorated Turkish bath.

 The dining hall is divided into four main spaces: The spacious dining area has views of SOUKYA and its gardens, which are especially lovely in the evening, when the lamps that border the walkways are lit.
 There is also an informal salad and juice area with comfortable seating where guests can take refreshments, read, socialise, or simply relax and enjoy the view.
 The ample and modern kitchen at the back provides easy access to the dining areas.
-The gaming area to the side has a billiards table, table tennis and a carom board.
+The gaming area to the side has a billiards table and a carom board.
 Sit-down games include chess, solitaire and knots and crosses.
 Just next to the gaming area, an outdoor acupressure walkway connects the shower area to the elegant full-size swimming pool.
 The organic shape and design of the pool, partially shaded in the afternoon by overarching trees, were designed for maximum safety by maintaining a consistent depth of 4 feet.
 There are also outdoor volleyball and shuttle courts.